Aymalla/learn-mdp/README.md

 make reproduce-agent-stuck
 ```

+- **Workflow setup:** The workflow used to reproduce this issue is defined in [`.github/workflows/mdp-test.yml`](.github/workflows/mdp-test.yml).
-- **How it works:** This command triggers two batches of 100 workflow runs each, running concurrently to simulate high load on the MDP pool.
+- **Scenario:** This command triggers two batches of 100 workflow runs each, running concurrently to simulate high load on the MDP pool.
+- **Expected result:** All workflow runs complete successfully, and no agents remain stuck in the “Allocated” state.
+- **Actual result:** After the first batch of workflow runs completes, some agents remain stuck in the “Allocated” state, causing subsequent workflow runs to fail due to lack of available agents.
 - **Suspected Cause:** High concurrency levels in MDP workflow runs, specifically related to resource allocation and cleanup.
-- **Results**: After each batch completes, check the workflow runs in your GitHub repository.
+- **Observations**: After each batch completes, check the workflow runs in your GitHub repository.
 You should see that all the workflow runs are completed and some agents are stuck in the “Allocated” state. if you did not observe the issue, rerun the command to trigger more workflow runs.
-- **Used Workflow:** The workflow used to reproduce this issue is defined in [`.github/workflows/mdp-test.yml`](.github/workflows/mdp-test.yml).

 ### Reproducing the Job Stuck in "Queued" State